 By Brenda Payton

-Raise your voice and tell the untold stories of your community.
+Lift your voice to tell the story of your community.